What is the Best Treat for your Dog?

 Which treat is best for you furry friend?
 Perhaps your dog has bad breath, or a tummy issue, or maybe they just needs something long lasting to keep them occupied and out of mischief?
 Or perhaps you have a puppy who needs some tasty training treats to help them learn their basic obedience.

-There are so many treats available for dogs in Australia - our furry friends really are spoiled for choice!
-From dental treats to anxiety-soothing chews you might be surprised how much a 'treat' can truly benefit your best mate's health.
+There are so many dog treats available in Australia - our furry friends really are spoiled for choice!
+From treats for bad breath to calming chews you might be surprised how much a 'treat' can truly benefit your best mate's health.

 The Best Dental Treats

 Because 80% of dogs will suffer from dental disease throughout their life, dental chews may be suitable for any dog.
 Traditionally, bones were given as the 'ultimate' dental chew, however due to the risks associated with giving bones to your dog, most vets recommend dental chews instead.